0xor0ne/awesome-list/topics/cybersec.md

 * ["My RCE PoC walkthrough for (CVE-2021–21974) VMware ESXi OpenSLP heap-overflow vulnerability"][560]
 * ["New Linux Backdoor RedXOR Likely Operated by Chinese Nation-State Actor"][440]
 * ["New Old Bugs in the Linux Kernel"][305]
-* ["Privilege escalation with polkit: How to get root on Linux with a seven-year-old bug"][646]
+* ["Privilege escalation with polkit: How to get root on Linux with a seven-year-old bug"]
 * ["Pwn2Own Tokyo 2020: Defeating the TP-link AC1750"][555]
 * ["Recovering a Full PEM Private key when Half of it is Redacted"][96]
 * ["Reverse Engineering an Unknown Microcontroller"][645]